“In the end, we will remember not the words of our enemies, but the silence of our friends.” – Dr. King

 In this case, you would have chosen both racial justice and “money and fame”.

 So what I am saying is…

-Doing this is possible, but it takes courage to make the first step (standing up for what you believe in, no matter the cost).
+Doing this is possible but it takes courage to make the first step, which is standing up for what you believe in, no matter the cost.

 Unfortunately, most people don’t have that courage.

-They will keep the status quo to work within the current oppressive system they’re in because they fear losing out on everything.
+They will keep the status quo to work within the current oppressive system they’re in because they fear losing everything.

 So to all of the people who want the system to change, maybe you should get out of your current system and build/join another one.